• UK Employment Law · 2026

 Zero hours contracts

 Workers on zero hours contracts can have statutory notice rights, but only if they qualify as employees (not just workers) under UK employment law.
 The distinction turns on factors like whether there is mutuality of obligation — whether the employer is obliged to offer work and the individual is obliged to accept it.
 Many zero hours arrangements are deliberately structured to avoid full employee status.
-If you are unsure of your status, ACAS can help — call 0300 123 1100 for free, confidential advice.

 Fixed-term contracts